Getting your Trinity Audio player ready... |

 You’ll never be asked to … Calculate the product of the first 100 positive even integers.

-Now, if you can’t yet recognize why the first task in each set doesn’t require a calculator to complete, don’t worry; as you learn how to recognize which concept is being tested in a given question and how to apply that concept to efficiently answer the question, you’ll see that you don’t need a calculator after all.
-The key is to find a rigorous, comprehensive, trusted GMAT prep course, so that you can master the material tested.
+Now, if you can’t yet recognize why the first task in each set doesn’t require a calculator to complete, don’t worry.
+As you learn how to recognize which concept is being tested in a given question and how to apply that concept to efficiently answer the question, you’ll see that you don’t need a calculator after all.
+Notably, the key is to find a rigorous, comprehensive, trusted GMAT prep course, so that you can master the material tested.

 TTP PRO TIP: